edieblu/terraform-beginner-bootcamp-2023/journal/week1.md

 Don't forget to add the variables in the main `variables.tf`, as well as `terraform.tfvars` file and passing them into the `main.tf` file.

+`jsonencode` is another useful function that converts a map to a json string.
+More docs [here](https://www.terraform.io/docs/language/functions/jsonencode.html).
+We'll be using it for creating our bucket policy.

 ## CDN with CloudFront

 We'll be using the `aws_cloudfront_distribution` resource to create a CDN.
 More docs [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudfront_distribution).